-The use of physical intervention including the use of reasonable force will always be in line with the relevant policies.
+The use of physical intervention including the use of reasonable force will always be in line with the following policies (Special Needs policy (2022), Supporting children with medical needs policy (2022), Behaviour management policy (2021).

 Staff understand that:

 - on a daily basis, it may be entirely appropriate and proper for staff to have physical contact with children and that they do so in ways appropriate to their professional role and in relation to the child's individual needs. - some children are more comfortable with touch than others and/or may be more comfortable with touch from some adults than others.
 Whenever possible, adults seek the child's permission before initiating contact and are sensitive to any signs that the child may be uncomfortable or embarrassed. - they have a responsibility to ensure the way they offer comfort to a distressed child is age appropriate. - they must never touch a child in a way which may represent a misuse of authority or considered indecent. - physical contact must never be secretive, or for the gratification of the adult. - they should be aware of cultural or religious views about touching and be sensitive to the issues of gender.